 The plant-based foods that can provide our body with the important trace element include cheese, oatmeal, millet, sunflower seeds, lentils, nuts, soybeans, mixed wheat bread, wheat bran, and green peas.

 The so-called phytic acid is found in foods of plant origin.
-This acid, like a high intake of copper, calcium, iron, and cadmium or the intake of tannins (mainly contained in coffee and tea), inhibits the absorption of zinc in the small intestine.
+This acid, like high intake of copper, calcium, iron, and cadmium or the intake of tannins (mainly contained in coffee and tea), inhibits the absorption of zinc in the small intestine.

 Numerous enzymes need the trace element for their activities.
 It is a component of RNA polymerase and glutathione peroxidase, both enzymes play an important role in cell division.